Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: PointLCA-Net

 \section{PointLCA-Net}

-Fig.~\ref{lca-arch} shows the architecture of PointLCA-Net.
-The spatio-temporal training data is pre-processed and sent to PointNet for feature extraction.
-These features are then stored in the synaptic weights of a single-layer spiking neural network with LCA encoding and used for classifying (unseen) test inputs.
+Fig.~\ref{lca-arch} illustrates the architecture of PointLCA-Net.
+The training dataset is first converted into point clouds consisting of (x, y, t) point sets, pre-processed, and then fed into PointNet for feature extraction.
+These features are used to construct a dictionary, which is utilized by the Exemplar LCA-Decoder~\cite{mahmoodi2024d} to encode and then decode unseen test point clouds.